PiGo86/pychpp/README.md

     # Now you can use chpp methods to get datas from Hattrick API
     # For example :
     user = chpp.get_current_user()

+## License

+pyCHPP is licensed under the Apache License 2.0.